 Research and Policy Program

-The Centre is developing a research program as part of a renewed strategic focus on facilitating research on aspects of pro bono legal services.
+The Centre conducts a research program on aspects of pro bono legal services.

-The Centre’s Research and Policy Committee is working towards creating a research agenda, developing research partnerships with interested organisations including Australian universities, government, research organisations and the pro bono community, and facilitating research projects.
+The Centre’s Research and Policy Committee oversees a research agenda and is seeking to develop research partnerships with interested organisations including Australian universities, government, research organisations and the pro bono community.

 The purpose of the research program is to facilitate the production of substantial research that:

 - advances the understanding of pro bono legal practice in Australia

 - facilitates pro bono legal work that is effective in providing access to justice for disadvantaged people